 Service in a public office is a public trust.
 The Ethics Act prohibits substantial and material conflicts of interest.
-Further, public employees cannot improperly benefit financially or personally from their actions as public employees.
+Further, public employees, and their immediate family, may not improperly benefit, financially or personally, from their actions as public employees.
 The Act does not, however, discourage independent pursuits and it recognizes that minor and inconsequential conflicts of interest are unavoidable.

 Misuse of Official Position (AS 39.52.120)

 Public employees may not use their positions for personal gain or to give an unwarranted benefit or treatment to any person.
 For example, public employees may not: